In order to register, a student must:

 My Planner is an organizational tool in Wolverine Access, which allows you to plan potential courses you may be interested in taking during future terms.
 You can search for courses using the course catalog and add them to your Planner.
 They can then be moved into a specific term to provide a guide of how to best schedule your classes to meet your academic goals.
 Planner can also help simplify the process of searching for and adding classes to your Backpack.
 When selecting classes to add in Backpack/Registration, there is a link to My Planner so you can access the list of courses you have sorted under the given term or left unassigned.

 Students are expected to adhere to the published deadlines for registration.
-If you do not register by the first day of the term, you will be charged a late registration fee.
+If you do not register before the first day of the term, you will be charged a late registration fee.
 Beginning the first day of a term, a $50 late registration fees will be assessed for students who have not yet registered for that term.
 The late fee is increased by $25 at the beginning of each subsequent month.
 Exceptions to the late registration fee include:

 - Late admission